 So, by investing in RSP, you’re hedging your bet on which industries will win and lose under Biden.

 iShares MSCI Canada ETF (EWC)

 On Aug.
-7, Trump announced a new 10% aluminum tariffs on more than 60 products imported into the U.S. from Canada.
+7, Trump announced a new 10% aluminum tariffs on more than 60 products imported into the U.S. from Canada. then the tariffs were lifted.
 The country’s Deputy Minister, Chrystia Freeland, called Trump’s administration the most protectionist in America’s lengthy history.